The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

-In response to several fatal crashes and a nationwide audit that uncovered widespread licensing irregularities, the U.S. Department of Transportation (DOT) has implemented sweeping restrictions on who can hold a Commercial Driver’s License (CDL).
+In response to several fatal crashes and a nationwide audit that uncovered widespread licensing irregularities, the U.S. Department of Transportation (DoT) has implemented sweeping restrictions on who can hold a Commercial Driver’s License (CDL).

 The new rules target non-domiciled CDL holders—largely non-U.S. citizens with temporary immigration status—and are having a significant impact across the freight and logistics industry.